codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/codacy-testing.md

 ## Create an Account with Codacy
 [Codacy has a free version](https://www.codacy.com/), a pro version, and an on-premises version.
 The latter two have a free trial, which allows you to test all features over the course of two weeks.
 You can sign-up via GitHub, Bitbucket, or GitLab.

 When you log into Codacy for the first time, it will ask you to provide access to a repository.
 At this stage, Codacy will not download any code from your repository but merely access its names.
-You can then either provide access to selective repositories or your entire git repository.
+You can then either provide access to selective repositories or your entire git account.

 {% include image.html
 lightbox="true"